-Management of indirect procurement, in particular class C purchases, is poorly coordinated, right from the point at which needs are identified.
+Management of indirect procurement, in particular tail spend, is poorly coordinated, right from the point at which needs are identified.
 Yet formalising expectations makes it possible to optimise product selection and consumption, which ultimately means spending less money.

 Being aware of indirect procurement needs is a guarantee of better purchases

-Employees working within companies rarely have access to documents—such as specifications—that should ideally be used as a basis for carrying out indirect and class C purchases.
+Employees working within companies rarely have access to documents—such as specifications—that should ideally be used as a basis for carrying out indirect and tail spend.
 Instead, they adopt the same approach as they do in their private life, simply selecting products based on their own consumer habits, preferences and/or beliefs etc.

 In the majority of cases, this means that high-end and high-quality products are purchased at high prices.
 Purchasing high-end products makes sense in certain scenarios, since they often come with a warranty, long service life, extended service period etc.

 Yet in other scenarios, products from different price bands (entry level, mid-range or retailer's brand), costing between 10% and 20% less on average, might fit the bill even better.
-This is particularly true for indirect and class C purchases.
+This is particularly true for indirect and tail spend.